cow-snake/nikke-mg/docs/raids.md

 This is a monthly “event”, which will feature a special BOSS (Tyrant-class) Rapture.
 Solo Raid has a total of 7 difficulties, and a challenge mode, each with increased difficulty and rewards.

-**You receive 3 entries every day.** Each entry allows you to utilize up to 5 separate teams to beat the boss.
+**<span class="color-orange">You receive 3 entries every day</span>.** Each entry allows you to utilize up to 5 separate teams to beat the boss.
 If you can clear all difficulties up to 7, you can then just proceed to clearing difficulty 5 next reset as the rewards will be the same had you done difficulty 7 \- and then use quick battle to finish the rest of the runs.

 **First difficulty should be easy with synchro 41, and each subsequent difficulty requires 20 synchro levels more than the previous Synchro 160 with one or two level 200 NIKKEs should be enough for difficulty 7 clear.**